adsurkasur/ArinaAI/README.md

 ## Running the Web UI

-To access the Arina Web UI based on the folder structure:
+To access the Arina Web UI:

 1. **Start the Backend:** Run the `main.py` script in the backend directory.